markround/tiller/README.md

 </project>
 ```

-If you specify its path vi `xml_file_path` and set `xml_file_var: maven_pom`, you would then be able to reference elements in your templates like so :
+If you specify its path using `xml_file_path` and set `xml_file_var: maven_pom`, you would then be able to reference elements in your templates like so :

 ```erb
 ArtifactID: <%= maven_pom['project']['artifactId'] %>